 Community Enterprise East London: The importance of having community leaders who can give blind and partially sighted people a voice within their local community is imperative in today’s society.
-It is for this reason we are supporting the feasibility study being run by Community Enterprise East London to train blind and partially sighted people from BAME backgrounds to become community leaders in the borough of Redbridge.
+It is for this reason we are supporting the feasibility study being run by Community Enterprise East London to train blind and partially sighted people from BAME backgrounds to become community leaders in East London.
 We are providing them with ongoing support and mentoring over one year with the aim of training young people to raise awareness of the issues that matter to blind and partially sighted people from the BAME Community.
 As an organisation, Community Enterprise East London, primarily works with BAME Women and is now looking to work within specific groups within the BAME Community to further breakdown the social barriers experienced within these groups.

 Look UK: With visual impairment being a low incidence disability in children and young people, often young people who are visually impaired find themselves struggling in various aspects of their lives.
 That could be with making friends, getting support at school, getting out and about or self-confidence.
 Look UK’s mentoring project aims to address this problem by pairing together a young and older blind or partially sighted person based on experience, character and interests.
 Through this partnership, the young person is mentored and can discuss any concerns and get advice on various matters.
 The project also runs employment workshops for young people and workshops in schools for their peers to learn about visual impairment.
 Look UK was set up by parents of a visually impaired child as they felt that there was no support for parents.
 Over the years, Look has re-purposed itself to work with young people as well as their parents.